Where a lost tooth is filled in with a porcelain or metal replacement.

 While most domestic health plans only cover you in one country, international health plans cover you in multiple (or even all) countries.
 They’re great for people who live and work abroad, or who spend lots of time travelling.
 Some international medical plans also include emergency medical evacuation cover so you can access urgent treatment even if it’s not available in your location.

-Some countries cover dental care under their universal healthcare policy, which includes students.
+Some countries provide dental care under their universal healthcare policies, which includes students.
 Other countries may ask you to pay for dental treatments but offer free or discounted dental care for students.

 If you’re a university student, you may also be eligible to receive free or discounted dental treatment through your institution.

 However, generally speaking, it’s advisable for students to take out dental healthcare cover when living abroad.
-This will help in certain situations, for instance where emergency dental treatment is needed.
+Having an international dental plan will help in certain situations, for instance where emergency dental treatment is needed.

 Is dental care free in the UK?